 Depression & Anxiety Are Everywhere

 Mental illness impacts a stunning percentage of Americans.
-The respected John Hopkins Medicine has found that a whopping 9.5% of Americans have major depression, and 18% have anxiety disorders1.
+The respected Johns Hopkins Medicine has found that a whopping 9.5% of Americans have major depression, and 18% have anxiety disorders1.

 How does that translate?
 Well, picture this: more or less, If you are sitting in a restaurant with 10 people, one may not give a crap what’s on the menu and two may want to run away.